rmcanany/SolidEdgeHousekeeper/README.md

 The command options are explained below.

 `Allow partial success` Disabling this option means the file will not be saved if any errors occur.
-The error will still be reported in the log file, alerting you to investiage manually.
+The error will still be reported in the log file, alerting you to investigate manually.
 Since breaking links is irreversible, this is the safest option.
 However, it can also be a nuisance.
 That is why it is presented as an option.

 `Part copy design links` and `Part copy construction links` remove links created with the `Part Copy` command.
 The geometry remains intact.